-Organizing stuff: Great at tidying closets?
-We could use you!
+Organizing: Great at tidying and actually enjoy it?
 Our tool crib, electrical locker, paint locker and storage area for catering supplies could use an organizational wizard.
 We’d love to have your magic touch.
 The forces of entropy mean that there is always something, some space, to organize around here.

 Shipwork: It takes a lot to maintain an 81 year old oil tanker!
 We need people with the following trade skills: welding, plumbing, painting, varnishing, carpentry; and there’s HVAC work to get the wood-paneled fridge humming again.